dbmi-pitt/CCRI-Data-Characterization/README.md

 In this example, 04-execute.R is a wrapper script for 02-process.R and 03-process-labs.R.
-The script executes 02-process.R over a list of tables, restarting the R session after a report has been generated for each table.
+The script executes 02-process.R over a list of tables, restarting the R session after a report has been generated for a given table.
 It also executes 03-process-labs.R for each LOINC code in LAB_RESULT_CM.
+**This structure is necessary due to known memory leaks in R.**

 Provide 04-execute.R with a list of tables to analyze: